-The Department of Homeland Security (DHS) recently raided one of our readers: a kitchen table FFL dealer who does everything—everything—by the book.
+The Department of Homeland Security (DHS) once raided one of our readers: a kitchen table FFL dealer who does everything – everything – by the book.
 He has, however, consistently criticized the ATF for its unconstitutional regulations and long history of extra-legal activities.
 This is his story.
 Update to follow, after he consults with his lawyer . . .

-As multiple vehicles close off the street and announce over a loudspeaker for all your neighbors to remain indoors (and are prohibited from leaving), the lead agent calls your house and directs your wife to come out of the house – and sit in the front seat.
+As multiple vehicles close off the street and announce over a loudspeaker that all of your neighbors should remain indoors (they’re prohibited from leaving).
+The lead agent calls your house and directs your wife to come out – and sit in the front seat.
 She does.
-Then the Homeland Security Special Tactical Unit, and the county sheriff Swat Team arrive, and drive two armored cars over the curb onto the lawn, as the “Jack Booted Thugs” with machine guns, helmets, boots, camo, etc. enter and search your house.
+Then the Homeland Security Special Tactical Unit, and the county sheriff SWAT Team arrive, and drive two armored cars over the curb onto the lawn, as the “jackbooted thugs” with machine guns, helmets, boots, camo, etc. enter and search your house.

-You see a Homeland Security Helocopter circling overhead.
-You are asked if you have any explosives (well, several cans of black powder….) and are there any booby traps in the house.
+You see a Homeland Security helicopter circling overhead.
+You are asked if you have any explosives (well, several cans of black powder….) and if there are any booby traps in the house.
 They offer to let you read the search warrant, but your hands are cuffed behind your back.
 The agent in your car reads it very quickly.

-After the Jack Booted Thugs are through, teams arrive to search and ransack the house.
-After about an hour, you are released and NO CHARGES are filed.
+After the jackbooted thugs are through, teams arrive to search and ransack the house.
+After about an hour, you are released and NO CHARGES are filed against you.
 You are required to stay beyond the perimeter as they set up tables in your yard and begin to paw through and process your worldly possessions.

-Later, about 9PM (12 hours later), you phone your house and an agent answers, then advises you they’re about to leave.
-You drive to your house to see four Feds in your front yard, ready to leave.
-They tell you they don’t know where the house key is (which you gave them), nor where your cat is.
+Later, about 9PM (12 hours later), you phone your house and an agent answers.
+He advises you they’re about to leave.
+You drive to your house to see four feds in your front yard, ready to leave.
+They tell you they don’t know where the house key is (which you gave them) or where your cat is.
 They hand you a copy of the search warrant, but fail to provide a copy of the inventory (which they give you two days later).

 You examine your house.
-Your computers are gone along with every extra & old hard drive, all data cds, floppies, thumb drives, compact flash drives, and other SD drives for your camera.
+Your computers are gone along with every extra and old hard drive, all data CDs, floppies, thumb drives, compact flash drives, and other SD drives for your camera.
 But most shocking, is that your entire gun collection, which you spent a lifetime building, is gone.

 Antique guns, airguns, non-guns.
 Virtually everything.
 One antique shotgun lies broken on the floor.
 Papers are strewn everywhere.
 Once they looked at it, and didn’t want it, they just tossed it aside.
 Piles of paper.
 The house is trashed – every room.
 Your clothing has been ransacked.
 Your wife’s clothing and underwear.
 You don’t even know what is missing.
 You look around, feel sick, lock up the house and go to the motel.